What Does Life Insurance Cover?

 Life insurance does not offer coverage if the provider finds fraudulent information on the application.
 For example, if a policyholder died of a smoking-related illness after stating they are a nonsmoker on their application, then the provider would not cover their death.

 The insurance provider will often request a medical examination before authorizing the issuance of a policy and sometimes will investigate a death if they think there might be some misstatements.
-This investigation is common if the policyholder dies during the first two years of coverage, also known as the contestability period.
+An investigation is common if the policyholder dies during the first two years of coverage, also known as the contestability period.

 Fraud and Misrepresentation